 First and foremost, be aware that you will smell some… Things, while looking through the racks.
 Also, before you even put a foot inside the store, try to make a list of the things you want to get.
-And if you want to clear up your mind even more, shop section by section.
+And if you want to clear up your mind, even more, shop section by section.
 Start with the smaller sections (belts, scarfs) and then move on to the bigger ones (dresses, pants).

 PRO-tip: Eventually, your mindset while thrifting will change for good, you’ll become an expert!
-While you search, train your eyes to scan more efficiently along racks or shelves to spot particular items of your interest by color, style or even material.
+While you search, train your eyes to scan more efficiently along racks or shelves to spot particular items of your interest by colour, style or even material.

 This complements the previous point.
 If your eyes aren’t trained yet, don’t panic nor go like Flash searching briefly through the store.
 Instead, go deep.
 Check the back racks, try to look through all the things in the store and search in various departments.
 Also, on any day, pay attention to the colour tag of the day at Goodwill.
 Any item with that colour tag can be purchased for half the price!
 Who knows what hidden gem you can get at a discount?

 Don’t just buy all the things..
 Ask yourself if you NEED it or Want it